Eddy-M-K/rock-paper-scissors/README.md

 # rock-paper-scissors

-First project from "The Odin Project"
+Second project from "The Odin Project"